matt63/OracleWorkflowScript/README.md

 # Running as a superscript

-You can run this script in a superscript in the post phase by adding the following where you change the name of the workflow.sh and worfklow.sql to match.
+You can run this script in a superscript in the post phase by adding the following where you change the name of the workflow.sh and workflow.sql to match.
 The phase must be POST:

 ~~~
 -script "name=workflow.sh:phase=POST:args=workflow.sql"